dropwizard/dropwizard/docs/source/manual/configuration.rst

-currentLogFilename           REQUIRED                                   The filename where current events are logged. threshold                    ALL                                        The lowest level of events to write to the file. queueSize                    256                                        The maximum capacity of the blocking queue. discardingThreshold          51                                         When the blocking queue has only the capacity mentioned in discardingThreshold
+currentLogFilename           REQUIRED                                   The filename where current events are logged. threshold                    ALL                                        The lowest level of events to write to the file. queueSize                    256                                        The maximum capacity of the blocking queue. discardingThreshold          -1                                         When the blocking queue has only the capacity mentioned in discardingThreshold
                                                                         remaining, it will drop events of level TRACE, DEBUG and INFO, keeping only events of level WARN and ERROR.
-If no discarding threshold is specified, then a default of queueSize / 5 is used.
+If no discarding threshold is specified (-1), then a default of queueSize / 5 (logback's default ratio) is used.
 To keep all events, set discardingThreshold to 0. archive                      true                                       Whether or not to archive old events in separate files. archivedLogFilenamePattern   (none)                                     Required if ``archive`` is ``true``.
                                                                         The filename pattern for archived files.